Why choose the inquest solicitors at Stephensons?

 - Stillbirth

-Do I need legal representation?
+Do I need legal representation at an inquest?

-In cases where there are controversial issues and family members have concerns about the cause of death it is important to seek legal advice.
-Quite often other parties such as hospitals or businesses will have legal representation which can make the process very daunting if you are alone.
+In cases where there are controversial issues and family members have concerns about the cause of death, it is important to seek legal advice.
+Quite often, other parties such as hospitals or businesses will have legal representation which can make the process very daunting if you are alone.

 What happens after the inquest?